ericd9799/PythonPractice/README.md

 * break: Breaks out of the current closest enclosing loop
 * continue: Goes to the top of the closets enclosing loop
 * pass: Does nothing at all

+* zip: zip together elements of list to form tuple. zip will only go as far as matching number of items in all lists.